jasonroygary/weather/README.md

 It requires the included Weather.nsf Domino database placed on a Domino Server.
 The settings in datasources.json will have to be modified based on your configuration.

 It is based on Loopback3 with a custom Domino datasource.
-Bob.